 Blog

-We compare LDAP vs SSO to learn what they are, how they work, and when to use which.
+Compare LDAP vs. SSO to learn what they are, how they work, and when to use each.

-LDAP is an open protocol for querying and maintaining data in directories while SSO is an authentication method that allows users to use one set of login credentials to log in to multiple apps.
+At first glance, LDAP and SSO might seem like competing authentication tools, but the truth is more nuanced.
+LDAP is an open protocol for querying and maintaining data in directories, while SSO is an authentication method that allows users to log in once and access multiple apps.

-SSO authentication relies on centralized directories that store user identities to verify users.
-Sometimes, these directories are LDAP-based directories but not always.
+And here’s the link: SSO relies on centralized directories to verify users, and sometimes, these directories are LDAP-based, though not always.

-Use SSO if you’re building a cloud-based app and want your customers to log in users through SSO.
+• Use SSO if you’re building a cloud-based app and want centralized authentication to simplify user access across apps.

 What is LDAP?

-However, it can also be used in user authentication when integrated with a directory like Active Directory.
+LDAP also supports authentication when integrated with directories like Active Directory.

-Although LDAP is not an SSO solution itself, LDAP-based directories can act as a central repository for user credentials and attributes.
-SSO providers can leverage LDAP directories to authenticate users against this central directory via Kerberos.
+While LDAP isn’t an SSO solution, LDAP-based directories can act as a central hub for user credentials.
+SSO providers can then use these directories to authenticate users.

 Pros of LDAP